sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 ## Configuration requirements

-Windows systems require at least 16, Linux systems require more than 8 GB of video memory
+Windows systems require at least 16, Linux systems require more than 8 GB of VRAM

 ## Training